ajlinhard/byte-size-docs/AWS/Glue/Glue-Features-Advanced.md

 ## Using Auto Scaling for AWS Glue
 With the AWS Glue Auto Scaling feature, ETL jobs can dynamically adjust the number of workers based on the processing demand for complex transformations.
 When the demand decreases, the number of workers returns to its original state.
 By doing this, developers don’t have to hardcode workers needed for their jobs.
 This feature is available in AWS Glue version 3.0 or higher.

 With Auto Scaling activated, AWS Glue can do the following:

 AWS Glue will automatically add and remove workers from the cluster, based on the parallelism of each stage or micro-batch of the job run.
 This eliminates the need to experiment manually with different worker configurations, with AWS Glue selecting optimal resources for your workload.
 You can monitor the cluster size during the job run by viewing CloudWatch metrics on the job run details page in AWS Glue Studio.
-For more information about AWS Glue Auto Scaling, see Using Auto Scaling for AWS Glue(opens in a new tab).
+For more information about AWS Glue Auto Scaling, see [Using Auto Scaling for AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/auto-scaling.html).

 ## Compression and file format